-With the winter months upon us, it’s a good time to think about how you’re keeping your chickens warm and comfy—even on days when the mercury hovers at or below zero.
+With the winter months upon us, it is a good time to think about how you are keeping your chickens warm and comfy, even on days when the mercury hovers at or below zero.
 With the right preparation and a little extra effort, you can rest assured that your chicken flock is feeling nice and toasty.
 So let it snow, let it snow, let it snow!

 Originally from—you guessed it!—Iceland, these birds are extremely winter-hardy, docile, self-reliant, and great egg producers.

-This popular American heritage breed hails from New England and can handle all the white powdery stuff you can throw at it and are great egg layers.
+This popular American heritage breed hails from New England and can handle lots of snow.
+Additionally, they are exceptional egg layers.

 These all-black chickens come from Australia and are calm, friendly, and lay lovely brown eggs even during short winter days.

 Another New England native, this popular American breed lays all winter long and is famous for its black and white striped feathers.